Cypress Island Atlantic salmon pen break: Background

 Prior to the incident, Washington was the only US state on the Pacific coast where Atlantic salmon was farmed.
-Atlantic salmon are favored by salmon farmers, since their domestication process is much farther along; farmed Atlantic salmon have been selected for faster growth, higher tolerance to disease, and greater docility.
+Atlantic salmon are favored by salmon farmers, because their domestication process is much farther along; farmed Atlantic salmon have been selected for faster growth, higher tolerance to disease, and greater docility.

 The net pen was managed by Cooke Aquaculture, a Canadian company based in New Brunswick and one of the largest aquaculture companies in the world.
 It took over the Cypress Island aquafarms in 2016.
 The pen that was breached was a 10-cage salmon pen that contained 305,000 fish, and had been placed in 2001.
 It was anchored in Deepwater Bay, southeast of Cypress Island and to the west of Bellingham Channel (which separates Cypress Island from Guemes Island).
-The pen was submerged from 65 ft to 100 ft, and was approximately 182 ft wide by 436 ft long.
+The pen was submerged from 65 to 100 ft, and was approximately 182 ft wide by 436 ft long.
 The August 2017 pen break was preceded by an incident a month earlier with the same pen; on July 24 and 25 its mooring failed, was restored, failed again, and was restored a second time.
 This incident occurred during the strongest tidal currents of the summer of 2017.

 The salmon pens had been stocked with 369,312 smolts in May 2016, and had been scheduled to be harvested starting September 2017.
-At the time of the incident, the biomass held by the salmon pen was estimated to be around 2,844,131 lb.
+At the time of the incident, the biomass held by the salmon pen was estimated to be around 2,844,000 lb.

 Incident

 The pen break was reported by a boater on August 19, 2017.
-The Washington State Department of Natural Resources estimated that 243,000 to 263,000 salmon escaped the pen, which was much higher than Cooke Aquaculture Pacific's estimates of 4,000 to 5,000 salmon.
+The Washington State Department of Natural Resources estimated that 243,000 to 263,000 salmon escaped the pen, a number that was much higher than Cooke Aquaculture Pacific's estimates of 4,000 to 5,000 salmon.
 The company later estimated that around 160,000 fish had escaped.

-According to Cooke Aquaculture Pacific, the pen break was due to unusually strong tidal currents during that week's solar eclipse, but Washington State Department of Natural Resources investigators found that the tidal currents were well within the range that the same pen had survived in previous years, and the solar eclipse did not affect the tidal currents significantly.
+According to Cooke Aquaculture Pacific, the pen break was due to unusually strong tidal currents during that week's solar eclipse.
+However, Washington State Department of Natural Resources investigators found that the tidal currents were well within the range that the same pen had survived in previous years, and the solar eclipse did not affect the tidal currents significantly.
 The investigators determined that insufficient maintenance, especially lack of cleaning, was the primary cause of the break.
 They found that the pen—about 18 short ton of net material—was supporting around 110 short ton of biofouling, more than six times its own weight.